 Understanding the Ordinary Person Meaning Requirement When Interpreting Special Terms Within An Insurance Policy

-Insurance buyers are often unsophisticated in the terms and legal language of insurance policies.
-To protect insurance buyers, courts developed special rules for the interpretation of insurance policies including the ordinary person meaning for interpreting special words and terms that may have a certain meaning to laypeople and yet another meaning in law.
+To protect the insurance buyer, who is often unsophisticated in legal language and insurance terms, the courts have developed special rules of interpretation for insurance policies.
+One such rule is the ordinary person meaning for interpreting special words and terms that may have a certain meaning to laypeople and yet another meaning in law.

-The rule of interpretation based upon the ordinary person meaning was stated by the Supreme Court within the case of Co-operators Life Insurance Co. v.
-Gibbens, 3 SCR 605 wherein it was stated:
+The ordinary person meaning rule was well stated within the case of Co-operators Life Insurance Co. v.
+Gibbens, 3 SCR 605 where it was said:

 The courts have developed a number of general interpretative principles that reflect a concern that customers not suffer from the imbalance of power that often exists between insurers and the insured but, on the other hand, that customers obtain no greater coverage than they are prepared to pay for.
 The exercise of interpretation should avoid “an unrealistic result or a result which would not be contemplated in the commercial atmosphere in which the insurance was contracted”: Consolidated-Bathurst Export Ltd. v.
 Mutual Boiler and Machinery Insurance Co., 1979 CanLII 10 (SCC), 1 S.C.R.
 888, per Estey J., at p.
 901.